There is not much point in discussing whether or not Mark Jackson "deserved" to be fired.

 After promises of an improved product were made by Lacob, Jackson and all of upper and lower management, another disappointing season was unfolding.
 Rather than making a move to try to push for the playoffs, the team traded a fan favorite for a walking injury (who wasn't even walking at the time).

-This would be enough to anger any fanbase, but it just so happened to be taking place during a lockout-shortened season.
-Meaning, Lacob and the rest of those 29 aforementioned rich guys decided they wanted to squeeze a few more million dollars each year out of the millions of people who invest their time, money and mind into the league, even if it meant nearly canceling the season.
+This would be enough to anger the fanbase no matter what, but it just so happened to be taking place during a lockout-shortened season.
+Meaning, Lacob and the rest of those aforementioned 30 rich guys decided they wanted to squeeze a few more million dollars each year out of the millions of people who invest their time, money and mind into the league, even if it meant nearly canceling the season.

 If that weren't enough, Lacob decided that he should speak after Mullin.
 Event emcee Greg Papa stated "we've saved the best for last" before introducing the Warriors' owner.